Empress Genshō

 Empress Genshō (元正天皇, Genshō-tennō) was the 44th monarch of Japan, according to the traditional order of succession.
 Her reign spanned the years 715 through 724.

 Genshō was the fifth of eight women to take on the role of empress regnant, and the only one in the history of Japan to have inherited her title from another empress regnant rather than from a male predecessor.
-The four female monarchs before Genshō were Suiko, Kōgyoku, Jitō and Genmei; the three women sovereigns reigning after her were Kōken, Meishō, and Go-Sakuramachi.
+The four female monarchs before Genshō were Suiko, Kōgyoku, Jitō and Genmei; the three reigning after her were Kōken, Meishō, and Go-Sakuramachi.

 Traditional narrative

 Before her ascension to the Chrysanthemum Throne, her personal name (imina) was Hidaka-hime.

 Genshō was an elder sister of Emperor Monmu and daughter of Prince Kusakabe and his wife who later became Empress Genmei.
 Therefore, she was a granddaughter of Emperor Tenmu and Empress Jitō by her father and a granddaughter of Emperor Tenji through her mother.

 Events of Genshō's life

 Empress Genshō's succession to the throne was intended as a regency until Prince Obito, the son of her deceased younger brother Monmu, was mature enough to ascend the throne.
 Obito would later become the Emperor Shōmu.

 Obito was appointed Crown Prince in 714 by Empress Genmei.
 In the next year, 715, Empress Genmei, then in her fifties, abdicated in favor of her daughter Genshō.
 Obito was then 14 years old.